aridlehoover/manager-README/AGILITY.md

 ## Practices to Improve Cultural Agility

+- **Empathy** &mdash; The single most important attribute of an agile team is empathy.
+Empathy for their customer, for sure.
+But, empathy for each other even more so.
+Empathy that we've all broken the build; we've all released a serious bug; and, none of us know everything.
+Without empathy, collective ownership, pair programming, team continuity, and retrospection just aren't possible.

-- **Shared Code Ownership** &mdash; Anyone on the team should be able to improve any part of the code at any time.
+- **Collective Ownership** &mdash; Anyone on the team should be able to improve any part of the code at any time.
 Knowledge silos are terrible for the team, given that departures are a fact of life.

 - **Pair Programming** &mdash; The most effective way to accomplish the goals of shared code ownership is to write code in pairs.
 It's also a great way to spin up new team members.
 Just make sure that you don't forget video if you're pairing remotely.
 Facial expressions carry a ton of meaning.
 And, a confused look is often one of the best bits of feedback a pair can get.